Abbott's crested lizard: Human interaction, pet care, and disease

 G. doriae abbotti's experience interacting with humans has been both positive and negative.
 The location of the dragon plays a part on the influence.
 The Thailand and Malaysia regions are subject to farming and the clearing of rainforest timber to acquire more farm land.
 The end product can result in the destruction of habitats of reptiles and lizards, including Abbott's anglehead.
 Many exotic lizards and reptiles are also hunted and sold as pets affecting the general diversity of rainforest organisms.
-Environmental degradation is an issue for Abbott's anglehead along with many other rainforest species (Bain, & Hurley, 2011).
-G. doria eabbotti is rated "Least Concern" on the IUCN Red List, and it does appear in the catalog of life ("Catalogue of life: Indexing the worlds known species", 2012).
+Environmental degradation is an issue for Abbott's anglehead along with many other rainforest species.
+G. doria eabbotti is rated "Least Concern" on the IUCN Red List, and it does appear in the Catalog of life.

 The dragon can be a pet.
 Although lizards in general do not like being handled, they can tolerate human contact as a pet.
 If a dragon is being handled, it is recommended to handle them sparingly and for short amounts of time.
 Over handling can stress the dragon and can cause sickness.
 It is also important to be aware of lizard parasites.
-Every time a dragon is handled parasites are transferred from human to lizard and vice versa (Langerwerf, 2006, pp. 51–57).
+Every time a dragon is handled parasites are transferred from human to lizard and vice versa.